 The actual GFCI electrical outlets that have the small buttons for reset can be installed in existing homes if there are already three electrical wires installed from the breaker panel to each outlet.
 The ground wire should be connected to a grounding circuit with a copper rod installed in the soil outside the dwelling.
 According to the new electric code for new construction, all circuits from the breaker panel must be grounded and those outlets near water sources must have GFCI breakers.

 Understand that 99% of the time, GFCI circuits prevent electrical shock by cutting off the electricity before it comes into contact with a person.
 The other 1% of the time, a person can actually begin to get shocked, and the GFI trips the power off before the amount of electrical current becomes dangerous.

 Now that you have a better understanding of how electrical circuits are supposed to work and that many homes in Costa Rica do not have grounded electrical systems, you can anticipate the additional costs for upgrading the electrical system in the home you may be considering to purchase.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years, inspecting homes and condominiums for clients who are considering the purchase of existing housing in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993, inspecting homes and condominiums for clients who are considering the purchase of existing housing in Costa Rica.

 If you have any questions or would like to schedule a home inspection, click here.